AdobeDocs/commerce-admin.en/help/catalog/product-create-downloadable.md

 ![Downloadable product](./assets/storefront-product-downloadable.png)<!-- zoom -->

 Downloadable products can be configured to require that the customer logs in to an account to receive the link or can be sent by email and shared with others.
 The status of the order before the download becomes available, default values, and other delivery options are set in the configuration.
+As you plan your downloadable catalog additions, take note of the following:

+- Downloadable products can be uploaded to the server or linked to from another server on the internet.

+- You can determine the number of times a customer can download a product.

+- Customers who purchase a downloadable product can be required to log in before going through checkout.

+- The delivery of a downloadable product can be made when the order is in either a `Pending` or `Invoiced` status.

+- Because downloadable products are not shipped, the _Shipping_ step of the checkout is skipped when the cart contains only the downloadable product.

 ## Configure the download options